Christian Holst

-Christian Lamhauge Holst (born 25 December 1981) is a Faroese retired football midfielder who is currently a coach at BK Frem.

-He played for the Faroe Islands national football team.
+Christian Lamhauge Holst (born 25 December 1981) is a Faroese former professional footballer who played as a midfielder.
+He gained 50 caps for the Faroe Islands national football team.

 Club career

 Holst started his career at local clubs Thurø and Svendborg before moving to Lyngby Boldklub in 2003, being named Player of the Year of the Danish 2nd Division by the Spillerforeningen a year later.
 He joined Silkeborg IF on a free transfer in summer 2008.

 International career

 Holst made his debut for the Faroe Islands in 2003, being born to a Danish father and a Faroese mother.
 To date, he has collected 50 caps, scoring 6 goals.

 Coaching career

 Hvidovre IF

 In August 2016, Holst was hired as a coach at Hvidovre IF.

 BK Frem

 On 20 April 2017, Holst took up his second coaching job at BK Frem.

 International goals

 Scores and results list Faroe Islands' goal tally first.